RyuuXS/Reforestation/README.md

-## Egyptians claimed to invent the guitar, but they were such lyres.﻿
+## Why do bees have sticky hair?
+Because they use honey combs!